gardener/gardener-extension-shoot-networking-problemdetector/docs/operations/deployment.md

 Here it is possible to decide whether the extension should be always available for all shoots or whether the extension must be separately enabled per shoot.

-If the extension should be used for all shoots the `globallyEnabled` flag should be set to `true`.
+If the extension should automatically be used for all shoots the `autoEnable` field should be set to `[shoot]`.

 ```yaml
 apiVersion: core.gardener.cloud/v1beta1